Mcho11/Software-Standards/C#_Standards.md

 ###Avoid Artifacts with High Fan-In###
 The Fan-In of an Artifact is the number of other Artifacts that are referencing it.
 When computing the Fan-In of an Artifact, multiple accesses to it from the same Artifact are counted as one access.
 The higher the number of reference to an Artifact, the more difficult the maintenance as all referencing Artifacts will have to be updated or tested.
 Reduce the number of references to the Artifact.

+###Avoid Artifacts with High Fan-Out###
+Avoid Artifacts with High Fan-Out (Fan-Out > X).
+The Fan-out of an Artifact is the number of other Artifacts that are referenced in it.
+When computing the Fan-Out of an Artifact, multiple accesses to the same component of an Artifact are counted as one access.
+Reduce the number of referenced Artifacts.
+The higher the number of referenced Artifacts, the more difficult the maintenance and evolution as all updates in referenced Artifacts will have to be tested and taken into account.

 ###Avoid having Classes implementing too many Interfaces###
 Avoid Classes implementing more than X Interfaces.